 Edward Chandler, PhD

 Originally from the Niagara Falls area, Dr. Chandler obtained his BA and MS degrees from Marquette University in Milwaukee, and his PhD, in Clinical Psychology from Louisiana State University following an internship at Cedars-Sinai Medical Center in Los Angeles.
 He taught Adolescent Psychology at LSU and graduate psychology courses at the University of West Florida.
 Prior to forming Turning Point, Dr. Chandler worked at Psychiatric Associates in Fort Walton Beach for 18 years.
-Dr. Chandler is a Licensed Psychologist in the State of Florida, is a member of the American Psychological Association and the Emerald Coast Mental Health Counselors Association, and has served, in the past, as Ancillary Staff of the Psychiatric Treatment Center at Fort Walton Beach Medical Center.
+Dr. Chandler is a Licensed Psychologist in the State of Florida, is a member of the American Psychological Association and is a Level II Board Certified Telehealth Professional (Telehealth.org).

-Dr. Chandler's adolescent practice is broad in scope, addressing depression, opposition, substance abuse, academic difficulties and family conflicts.
-His work with adults centers on depression, anxiety, and excessive anger, as well as marital therapy and divorce recovery.
+Dr. Chandler's work with adults centers on depression, anxiety, and excessive anger, as well as marital therapy and divorce recovery.
 Grief work, developing new meaning/purpose in life, behavioral activation and cognitive change are targeted with depressed clients.
 Within the anxiety spectrum, he often addresses worry, panic and social anxiety issues, and specializes in trauma focused psychotherapy for PTSD (e.g., abuse victims, combat veterans, and crime/accident survivors) as well as dissociative disorders.
 Dr. Chandler's anger management program focuses on developing frustration tolerance and relaxation, while reducing expectations, blaming, and the need for control over others.
 Clients seeking marital growth and recovery from divorce are also common in his practice.
+Dr. Chandler's adolescent practice addresses depression, opposition, substance abuse, academic difficulties and family conflicts.
 Dr. Chandler provides psychological testing, specializing in personality evaluations.

 Read more regarding Dr. Chandler's thoughts on therapy and other issues at Psychomechanics: Tools for Self-Regulation of Emotions.
 If you wish, view his photography and stained glass website at www.ahaphotoandglass.com.